DanilaPullia/Pet_Shop/README.md

 Update Database:
 after the user interect with the program by edit products etc.
 Finally update the quantity available to purchase in the database

+Create a simple HTLM file to show, just as example, the look that the website could have